philips-labs/terraform-aws-github-oidc/examples/default/README.md

 ## Usages

-Create a GitHub repositories (private) for S3 and ECR and set teh variable `repo` to the name of your created repo.
+Create a GitHub repositories (private) for S3 and ECR and set the variable `repo` to the name of your created repo.
 Add as secret `AWS_ACCOUNT_ID` and set the value to your account.

 ```bash
 terraform init